linux-surface/kernel/Documentation/driver-api/surface_aggregator/ssh.rst

 Command-type payloads are used by the host to send commands and requests to the EC as well as by the EC to send responses and events back to the host.
-We differentiate between requests (sent by the host), responses (sent by the EC in response to a request), and events (sent by the EC without a preceeding request).
+We differentiate between requests (sent by the host), responses (sent by the EC in response to a request), and events (sent by the EC without a preceding request).

 Commands and events are uniquely identified by their target category (``TC``) and command ID (``CID``).
-The target category specifies a general category for the command (e.g. system in general, vs. battery and ac, vs. temperature, and so on), while the command ID specifies the command inside that category.
+The target category specifies a general category for the command (e.g. system in general, vs. battery and AC, vs. temperature, and so on), while the command ID specifies the command inside that category.
 Only the combination of |TC| + |CID| is unique.
 Additionally, commands have an instance ID (``IID``), which is used to differentiate